 Matthew Wolfe is a Licensed Mental Health Counselor in the Wallingford neighborhood in Seattle, WA who specializes in complex and developmental trauma, psychotic disorders, sexuality and gender, work stress, finding meaning in one’s life, and building self-esteem.

-While he sees a wide variety of individuals, he particularly enjoys working with caregivers and members of the LGBTQIA community.
-He has extensive experience seeing caregivers who tend to prioritize other individuals’ needs before their own, in both a personal and professional setting, and forget about their own passions and values.
+While he sees a wide variety of individuals, he particularly enjoys working with "over-functioners" and members of the LGBTQ+ community.
+He has extensive experience seeing people who tend to prioritize other individuals’ needs before their own, in both personal and professional settings, and who forget about their own passions and values.
 He helps them set boundaries and rediscover who they are.
-In addition, he has training in how queer clients can find spiritual meaning, navigating adoptions, legal issues surrounding name changes, and writing letters for gender-affirming surgery.
-He has worked with many nonbinary, nonconforming, and gender fluid folks over the years.
+In addition, he has experience and training working with queer and trans clients around personal identity, spirituality, gender expression, and writing letters for gender-affirming surgeries.
+He has worked with many nonbinary, trans, and gender fluid folks over the years.

-One of Matthew’s main goals is helping his clients find meaning in their life and discover their purpose.
+One of Matthew’s main goals is helping his clients find meaning in their life and to discover their core purpose.
+He encourages people to determine their primary values and helps them identify ways to live in greater alignment with them.
 He is there to support them on their journey towards self-discovery and/or healing.
 He looks forward to meeting you.

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse

 Psychotic disorders - Supporting individuals and families to manage symptoms such as delusions, hallucinations, and agitations while maintaining healthy, supportive relationships

 LGBTQIA topics - Exploring topics of sexuality, gender, and identity; coping with discrimination and oppression; navigating relationship, family, and cultural challenges